 C. All residences must be kept clean, neat and orderly.
 Students are responsible for providing cleaning supplies and cleaning their own residence.
 Students living in suites and apartments are responsible for cleaning bathrooms, kitchens, and common areas.
 The college only provides toilet paper in community residence hall areas.

 D. The College cannot assume responsibility for any loss or damage to personal property of a student.
 During summer vacations, no articles may be stored in student rooms.
 The College does not assume responsibility for articles stored elsewhere on campus.
 Students are encouraged to secure liability/theft insurance through their own family coverage and/or purchase supplemental insurance.

 E. When a student vacates his/her room, or withdraws from housing and/or the College the apartment/room key must be turned in to the RD.
 For security reasons a vacating student will be charged for a new lock if all keys are not accounted for.
 Any unclaimed items may be donated to charity.

 F. When a student is locked out of his/her room; the following procedures should be followed:

 1. When a room lock-out occurs it is the responsibility of the student to locate his/her roommate in order to gain access to the room or use other campus facilities until the roommate makes contact.

-4. Monday - Friday from 1:30 - 4:30 p.m., RD staff have office hours in their respective areas and are available to assist with lock-outs provided they have no scheduled appointment.
+4. RD staff has office hours in their respective areas and are available to assist with lock-outs provided they have no scheduled appointment.